|Distance (km)||Ascent (metres)||Number of days|

 Borders Abbeys Way Romans and Reivers Route Southern Upland Way

 Linear.
-Traditionally, droving traffic headed south from Hawick to Little Vantage near Harperrig Reservoir, but the route is equally enjoyable in either direction.
+Traditionally, droving traffic headed south from Little Vantage near Harperrig Reservoir to Hawick, but the route is equally enjoyable in either direction.

 Steeped in history, this fantastic route is based on the main route taken by the drovers who for hundreds of years drove cattle south from Falkirk and Crieff trysts to markets south of the border.
 Winding its way along tracks and informal paths over the rolling hills and through the sheltered glens and woodland of the Tweed Valley, the Cross Borders Drove Road offers great variety in scenery, surfacing, cultural and other interest.
 From purple heather-cloaked grouse moor and idyllic glens where the drovers stopped for a wee dram to historic castles and stately homes, there’s something to appeal to everyone.
 All the gates, bridges and other facilities along the route were designed specifically to accommodate horse riders as well as walkers.
 Mountain bikers may also enjoy some sections.